levipereira/yolov9-qat/README.md

-# YOLOv9 QAT for TensorRT
+# YOLOv9 QAT for TensorRT  Detection / Segmentation

 This repository contains an implementation of YOLOv9 with Quantization-Aware Training (QAT), specifically designed for deployment on platforms utilizing TensorRT for hardware-accelerated inference. <br>
 This implementation aims to provide an efficient, low-latency version of YOLOv9 for real-time detection applications.<br>